geosolutions-it/doc-drdsi/source/install/install_ckan_otherext_provbz.rst

 Provincia Di Bolzano Extension
 ==============================

-The ckanext-provbz CKAN's extension provide some customizations for the CKAN Look and Feel.
+The ckanext-provbz CKAN's extension provides some customizations for the CKAN Look and Feel and other.
 In addition this extension provides an harvester that merge functionalities between two other harvesters built on the ckanext-spatial extension like: